The Secret to Lowering Your Water Bill

 Check For Leaky Pipes and Faucets

-The number one cause for high water bills is leaks.
+The number one cause for high water bills is leaking.
 Many of the times, it is possible for a homeowner to tell if they have a leak simply by seeing a drop of water falling from the faucet into the sink on a continuous basis.
 This leak will persist even when the faucet valve is shut off.
 In rare cases, a leak can be occurring within the pipes.
 If this is the case, licensed professionals should be able to make a diagnosis and fix the problem.
 Preventive maintenance should be done on pipes at least once a year.

 Time Your Showers For Under 5 Minutes